This article will introduce keywords and identifiers in Go.

 An identifier starting with an Unicode upper case letter is called an exported identifier.
 The word exported can be interpreted as public in many other languages.

 Currently (Go 1.10), eastern characters are viewed as non-exported letters.
-Non-exported identifers are also called unexported identifers in many documentations.
+Non-exported identifiers are also called unexported or private identifiers in many documentations.

 Player_9 DoSomething VERSION Ĝo Ⲡ

-And here are some tokens which are illegal to be used as identifers:
+And here are some tokens which are illegal to be used as identifiers:

 _ _status memStat book π 一个类型 변수 エラー